LeoClarke123/Distance_Ladder/README.md

 # PHYS3080 Distance Ladder Project
 This GitHub repo serves as the home for all of the data and subsequent analysis for the mock-universe supplied as part of the PHYS3080 Distance Ladder project (c.
 Sem 1 2022).
-Ryan White, Ciaran Komarakul-Green and Leo Clarke contributed to this project primarily through Spyder and Jupyter python interpreters.
+Ryan White, Ciaran Komarakul-Greene and Leo Clarke contributed to this project primarily through Spyder and Jupyter python interpreters.
 # If you're a visitor...
 - Take a look at the Cluster Analysis folder for graphs and programs related to nearby galaxies, and some for the galaxies in the distant universe.
 - Take a look at HR_Diagram to look at the benchmark HR diagram from nearby stars, or the vertically shifted HR diagrams for nearby galaxies.